National Higher Education Data Sets

 The data is provided as Excel tables, Pivot tables and visual analytics and is released annually.

-It is useful to explore the data sets and familiarise yourself with the data related to your own institution but to also look at the sector as a whole, other institutions, and state-based data.
+The Higher education equity performance data tables are the most useful starting point to explore the experience of students who identify as having a disability.
+You can explore data sets related to your own institution and also look at the sector as a whole, other institutions, and state-based data.

 Or visit our page Current HE Data Analysis for a snapshot.

-The data is gathered from multiple resources but is primarily enrolment data.
-Some additional categories in enrolment questions are mapped later to this enrolment data e.g., additional demographic data such as ethnicity, indigeneity and disability.)
-See survey results
+The data is drawn from enrolment data reported by universities to the department each year.
+Some additional categories in enrolment questions are mapped later to this enrolment data e.g., additional demographic data such as ethnicity, indigeneity and disability.

-This information is reported to the Department by every institution but there is no set release data but it is generally released once data is verified in the following year.
-This means there can be some considerable lag time.
-The Introduction of Tertiary Collection of Student Information (TCSI) has contributed to some delays (and potentially inaccuracies) in past couple of years.
+This information is reported to the Department by every university.
+There is no set release date each year, but it is generally released once data is verified in the following year.
+This means there is some considerable lag time.

-Some of the challenges with this data include:
+There are some challenges with this data as:

 ADCET has recently revised data information including these fact sheets to support disability practitioners (see Current HE Data Analysis).